52North/WeatherRoutingTool/docs/source/configuration.rst

 If not provided ``DATA_MODE='automatic'`` cannot be used.

-Configuration parameters for the database which stores OpenSeaMap data:
+Configuration parameters for the database which stores OpenSeaMap data (optional):

 - ``WRT_DB_HOST``
 - ``WRT_DB_PORT``